martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 ### 2.1 Open Luis Portal
 1. Navigate to the Luis portal at http://aiday.info/Luis
+1. Scroll to the bottom of the welcome page and click 'Create new app'
 1. Open the new model that has been provisioned for you

 ### 2.2 Adding utterances to an existing intent